University of Santo Tomas: Research

-College of Science professors Nicanor Austriaco and Bernhard Egwolf are members of the OCTA Research team that is associated with forecasts and analyses of the country's COVID-19 situation.
-They also developed an epidemiological model, UST CoV-2 Model, which released COVID-19 cases and death projections in Metro Manila.
-In the early part of the pandemic, the study recommended the need to increase the daily testing capacity that would potentially control the outbreak.
-In 2023, Austriaco's 2021 project to develop a yeast-based oral vaccine against COVID-19 was funded by the DOST.
-A study group from the Faculty of Medicine and Surgery proposed a strategy to the government entitled "War Plan Mayon", to combat the pandemic through herd immunity.
-Faculty of Engineering professor Anthony James Bautista invented the LISA robot (Logistic Indoor Service), a telepresence and service assistant robot that delivers medicine and allows medical workers to manage isolated patients in the UST Hospital.

 UST, primarily through the College of Science, is setting up a research and training facility building for the UST Laboratories for Vaccine Science, Molecular Biology, and Biotechnology, or the UST VaxLab.
 The center has been developing inexpensive oral yeast vaccines against COVID-19 and African Swine Fever (ASF) since 2021.

 The university and the Philippine Department of Science and Technology (DOST) launched the DOST–TOMASInno Center, a technology business incubator (TBI), in 2019.
 The center was made possible through a research grant from the DOST.

 The Center for Conservation of Cultural Property and Environment in the Tropics (CCCPET) provides research, training, and cultural mapping of various national cultural heritages.
 It assisted in the development of San Pablo City Heritage District conservation guidelines, the rehabilitation of Immaculate Conception Parish Church in Guiuan, Eastern Samar, and churches in Bohol and Leyte, the cultural mapping of cities and municipalities in Baguio, Pampanga, Iloilo City, Samar, and Leyte.
 The center was a recipient of US Embassy grants for the capacity building of cultural heritage workers in 2017 to 2019.

 Several publications made by the university include Acta Manilana, the Antoninus Journal, The Asian Journal of English Language Studies, Boletin Ecclesiastico, Journal of Medicine, Tomas, UST Law Review, Philippine Journal of Allied Health Sciences, and Unitas.
 Established in 1922, Unitas is the oldest extant university-based academic journal in the country.
 Acta Manilana, founded in 1965, is a multidisciplinary journal that features research papers from the Research Center for the Natural and Applied Sciences.
 The university journals have been available on a web portal since 2018.

-UST is sixth in the country in the 2024 Alper-Doger Scientific Index, an institutional ranking system based on the performance and productivity of affiliated scientists.
-One-sixty Thomasian scientists placed in the ranking system.
+UST is sixth in the country in the 2026 Alper-Doger Scientific Index, an institutional ranking system based on the performance and productivity of affiliated scientists.
+Four hundred fifty-five Thomasian scientists placed in the ranking system.